 Any time a fraudster obtains payment information, such as a credit card number, the name, and address of a customer, or the three-digit security code on the back of a credit card, they commit CNP fraud.

-The reason is data breaches and phishing attempts have made it possible to buy whole stolen accounts on the dark web, fraudsters can easily purchase “full” now.
+Massive data breaches, phishing attacks, and credential stuffing have made full account takeovers available for sale on the dark web and Telegram channels.
+As a result, fraudsters can easily purchase complete sets of stolen credentials.
 Most of the time, the merchant bears the brunt of the responsibility for fraudulent CNP transactions, and chargebacks are widespread.

 Because the merchant, payment service provider, or bank of the victim is usually held liable for CNP fraud, knowing how to protect your business from it is critical.
 To help you distinguish between legitimate customers and fraudsters, new technologies have been developed.